blbadger/blbadger.github.io/autoencoder-representation.md

 p(a_n | f(a)) = \mathcal{U} (a_{n, i})
 $$

-Considering approximate non-invertiblity once again, the distributions $p(a_n \vert f(a))$ are typically not uniform and are indeed  difficult to express exactly.
+Considering approximate non-invertiblity once again, the distributions $p(a_n \vert f(a))$ are typically not uniform and are difficult to express exactly.
 The exact nature of each distribution is irrelevant, however, as we can apply the central limit theorem to $f_m(a)$ because it is the sum of many independent variables.
 The classical central limit theorem states that for independent and identically distributed random variables $X_1, X_2, X_3, ...$

 $$
 \lim_{n \to \infty} \Bbb P(X_1 + \cdots + X_n \leq n \mu + \sqrt{n} \sigma x) \\